View Ruth Black's Obituary on ClarionLedger.com and share memories

 The Rev. Dr. Ruth Wallace Black

-Jackson - A third generation Jacksonian, Dr. Black earned her baccalaureate degree at Belhaven University and language certificates at both the British Institute in London and the Alliance Française in Paris.
+Jackson - Dr Ruth Wallace Black, 79, died Friday August, 23, 2019 at Hospice Ministries.
+A third generation Jacksonian, Dr. Black earned her baccalaureate degree at Belhaven University and language certificates at both the British Institute in London and the Alliance Française in Paris.
 She received her doctorate in psycholinguistics from Harvard University, and took her residency in clinical pastoral education at UMMC.
 She grew up at First Baptist Church, where her grandmother was the organist, and she joined the Episcopal church (and St. Andrew's Cathedral) in her college years.
 She met her husband there when he joined the Cathedral choir, and one of their first "dates" was a trip to the Mississippi Gulf Coast to assist other churches with cleanup in the aftermath of Hurricane Camille.

 "Tootsie, as we called her," was in the second graduating class at Murrah High School," said Dick Wilson of Jackson, one of her classmates. " While at Murrah, she was active in the Theatre Guild.
 She played Ado Annie in Murrah's spectacular 1956 production of Oklahoma!
 And in her senior year, she was the mother in Cheaper by the Dozen.
 And, oh yes, in that senior year, she was also editor of the Résumé, Murrah's annual, as well as being an active member of the Murrah Singers.
 She was a Class favorite and, while doing all that, made top grades — a foretaste of what was to come in later years.
 Since graduating, she and another classmate have done the program every 10 years for our high school class reunions.
 The 60th was just two years ago. "